 My son turns 18 in a couple of months.

-And somewhere in that fog, that realization landed.
+And somewhere in that fog, that realisation landed.
 Not gently.
 Like a wave you do not see coming.

 He is becoming an adult.